Sheet Pan Honey Lemon Salmon

 I could drink that buttery elixir of the gods and was literally spooning it in with every bite of tender, juicy salmon.

-This lemon salmon is a fast and easy recipe for everything from casual weeknight dinners to fancy dinner parties.
+This roasted lemon salmon is a fast and easy recipe for everything from casual weeknight dinners to fancy dinner parties.
 You’ll impress your family or your party guests with it.
 Cleanup is as easy as tossing away the foil!

 Morton kosher salt for Honey Lemon Salmon